gdm-settings/gdm-settings/README.md

 This app is in very early stage of development.
 So, it has only a small number of features and may crash frequently.
 Also, every aspect of this app is subject to significant change.

+## What works in Graphical Interface?

+- Apply themes

-## What works perfectly?
+## What works in Command-line Interface?

-Nothing
+- Apply themes
+- Create/Restore a backup of the default theme
+- Extract default theme for use in gnome-shell

-## What works with "problems"?
+## What works with some issues?

-**Note:** The problems are planned to be resolved in future versions
+**Note:** These issues are planned to be resolved

+- Change Background Image
+  **Issues:**
+  - You need to manually put an image as the file `/usr/share/gnome-shell/theme/gdm-background` (Note: no extension)
-- ### Apply Themes
+- Apply Custom Styling to a Theme

-  The app can apply themes to GDM.
-But, only third-party themes can be applied and the default GDM theme gets replaced by the theme you apply.
-As a result, the default theme is gone after you apply a third-party theme.

-  #### Solutions:

-  - Re-install 'gnome-shell-common' package (or 'gnome-shell' package if 'gnome-shell-common' is not available) to restore the default theme.
-  - Use '[gdm-tools](https://github.com/realmazharhussain/gdm-tools.git)' to create and restore backup of the default theme
-  - Manually backup the theme file `/usr/share/gnome-shell/gnome-shell-theme.gresource` before applying a theme
+  **Issues:**
+  - You need to manually create CSS file `/etc/gdm-settings/custom.css` and put your custom CSS code in there

 ## How to Install?